People

 Neha Khandelwal received her PhD from National Chemical Laboratory, Pune in Plant Molecular Biology where she was working on proteins and peptides involved in plant immunity.
 She joined Dr. Siddhesh Kamat’s Lab at IISER-Pune, India as a postdoctoral fellow where she was involved in understanding the fatty acid-driven immunomodulatory role of a lipid signaling molecule, lysophosphatidylserine.
 In the Bar-Peled lab, she works on the characterization of the druggable targets involved in the Multiple Myeloma progression.
 She enjoys her free time playing with her kid and exploring new places.

 Pei-Chieh (Patrick) Tien comes from Taiwan.
 As a child, he was interested in science and liked to explore science by breaking down his toys.
 Patrick received his Bachelor of Science degree in chemistry and his Master of Science degree in biochemistry from the National Taipei University of Technology, Taiwan.
-He received a Doctor of Philosophy degree from the Department of Animal Science at Purdue University, U.S.A., in the field of cancer biology.
+He received a Doctor of Philosophy degree from the Department of Animal Science at Purdue University in the field of cancer biology.
 In the Bar-Peled lab, Patrick is interested in understanding oxidative stress in tumorigenesis using a comprehensive mass-spectrometry based approach.
 During his free time, he likes to play basketball.

 Stefan Harry